 Application LayerVisualization and reportingSmart factory KPI tracking

-Industrial IoT is affected by various national and international regulations.
+Industrial IoT is influenced by data security, privacy, and infrastructure regulations.

 • Industrial safety standards